-We are pleased to be here today to discuss management of health care assets owned by the Department of Veterans Affairs (VA) and operated by the Veterans Health Administration (VHA).
+We are pleased to contribute this statement for the record for the Subcommittee's deliberations on the fiscal year 2001 budget request for the Department of Veterans Affairs (VA).
+It discusses the management of VA's health care assets that are operated by the Veterans Health Administration (VHA).
 VHA has primary responsibility for capital asset planning activities, whereas VA's Capital Investment Board has primary responsibility for capital budgeting activities, including review of VHA's capital investment proposals.